Burial, Cremation and Disinterment

 - Repatriation of deceased foreign nationals who have died in New Zealand

 A disinterment is the unearthing of a grave to remove a coffin or remains of a deceased person.
 It requires a special licence from the Ministry of Health that your apply for through the Health Protection Team.
 An HPO will also observe the disinterment.

-Links to download the HBDHB Procedures for Disinterments and Disinterment Licence Application Form are found below under Resources.
+A link to download the Te Whatu Ora - Health New Zealand Guidelines for Disinterments and Disinterment Licence Application Form are found under Resources.